Code-Institute-Submissions/ShoeShine/README.md

 - As a user, i want to find out the opening hours.
 - As a user, i want to find out the location.

+#### Surface

+###### colors

+- I have decided to use two main colors throughout the website (#1F4068, #206A5D).
+I have chosen these colors because they match together well, it is easy on the eye, and shows the typography well.
+For the background i have chosen a grey (#EBECF1) color which makes the main two colors stand out well.
+- The text on the website is the two main colors (#1F4068, #206A5D) when on the grey (#EBECF1) background.
+Text on the two main colors background is going to be white.

+###### Typography
+- I have used 'Lato'for the main text throughout the website and also the navbar.
+- I have used 'Krona One' For the main Logo, and some headings including the faq questions.

 #### Wireframes

 https://github.com/JackTubby/ShoeShine/blob/master/assets/docs/ShoeShine%20Wireframe.pdf